 The mission of the Ambulatory Neurology Continuity Clinic of the residency program is to provide high-quality neurologic care to the members of our community and advance resident education and engagement in ambulatory neurology.

-The Neurology Clinic is located on the 10th floor of the Vanderbilt Clinic (VC-10) building at 622 West 168th street.
-We share the 10th floor space with other subspecialty clinics as part of the NewYork-Presbyterian Hospital.
+The Neurology Clinic is located on the 10th floor of the Vanderbilt Clinic (VC-10) building at 622 West 168th street and in the Neurological Institute at 710 West 168th Street.

 At Columbia, we recognize the importance of a strong ambulatory training experience and education as part of the residency training in Neurology.
 At major academic medical centers there is a significant amount of inpatient services, and most neurology residency programs place emphasis on the inpatient experience.
 However, it is increasingly recognized that ambulatory training is crucial as most neurology residents will practice in the outpatient setting upon graduating.
 We therefore strive to incorporate a rigorous outpatient training experience for our residents, with an emphasis on continuity of care, excellence in patient care, and academic achievement.
 While the clinic setting can at times be challenging, we urge our trainees to ask questions, be curious and creative, work together with the idea that something new can be learned from every patient.